 2009-11, Cooperating non-members

-- can come to meetings
+- CNMs may come to meetings as observers

 Authorisation, records and monitoring

-- make sure only authorised vessels fish where allowed
+- Make sure only authorised vessels fish where allowed

-- manage authorisations for fish stocks
+- Manage authorisations for fish stocks

-- make sure vessel owners can be prosecuted for wrongdoing
+- Make sure vessel owners can be prosecuted for wrongdoing

-- ensure legal transhipment
+- Ensure legal transhipment

-- report on vessels and their fishing activities to the Commission
+- Report on vessels and their fishing activities to the Commission

-- submit a list of non-member carrier/bunker vessels for registration
+- Submit a list of non-member carrier/bunker vessels for registration

 2014-02, WCPFC Vessel Monitoring System

-- The system will operate south of 20°N, and east of 175°E in the area of the Convention Area north of 20°N, and north of 20°N and west of 175°E
+- The system will operate south of 20°N, and east of 175°E in the area of the convention area north of 20°N, and north of 20°N and west of 175°E

 - Countries are responsible for vessels using ALCs and submitting data to the Commission